 Training sessions and competitive fixtures are carried out alongside your main programme of study.

 Applications are welcomed from individuals who regularly participate in football and who show a desire and willingness to develop their sporting performance.

-Entry to the Level 3 Subsidiary Diploma in Sport requires candidates to have a minimum of five GCSEs at A*- C grades (including English and Maths).
+Entry to the Level 3 Extended Certificate in Sports Coaching and Development requires candidates to have a minimum of five GCSEs at grades 9-4 (A*- C) including English and Maths.

 Students can also access the Football Academy programme by studying at Level 2 on the Diploma in Sports Performance which allows for GCSE resits in both English and/or Maths.

 Students are expected to wear black tops (T-shirts, jumpers, hoodies etc) when in class and when representing the sports department during fixtures.
 They are free to wear what they choose on their lower half, as long as it is suitable for the activity being undertaken.
 Shin pads must be worn by all players.
 Footwear needs to be appropriate to the surface being played on.

 We recommend the purchase of a DCG-branded top to aid team identity.
 This is, however, not mandatory: we merely expect compliance with our colour code.
 T-shirts would cost in the region of £15 each.

 Progress to another course at DCG is determined by your academic success.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.